 const decoded = decodeJWT(myToken);

 When you use a JWT decoder tool to inspect a token, you are decoding — not verifying.
-The token's claims may be readable but that does not mean the token is legitimate.
+The claims are readable, but that tells you nothing about whether the token is genuine.
+A client-side decoder is for inspection and debugging only.
+Authorization decisions must always use server-side verification.

 Is it safe to paste a JWT into a decoder tool?